CLBFest/Boston/README.md

 There will be an informal gathering at a local pub or resteraunt following the programmed sessions.

-# Hack Track with the MIT Bitcoin Expo
+# Hack Track in Partnership with the MIT Bitcoin Expo

 **Hack the Law With Us**